Video Course: Learn

 Working or Studying in Mongolia

 If you will be working or studying, then it is essential you at least know the alphabet and the basic phrases to get by.
 While you don’t necessarily have to become a master and fluent in the language, speaking well enough to mix and mingle with the locals will make your experience more enjoyable and enriching when it comes to Mongolian culture.

-You could get by with English in Mongolia, but it is recommended that you learn the Cyrillic alphabet just so you know where to go and whether you are in the right place.
+English speakers could get by in Mongolia, but it is recommended that you learn the Cyrillic alphabet just so you know where to go and whether you are in the right place.
 Native speakers will be happy to teach you and will find it flattering that you are trying to learn the local language.

-If you want to have a more immersing experience and get lost in the culture, then you have the option to learn the language more in depth.
-By doing so, you will have more interesting conversations and experiences that you can look back to once you are done with your travel journey.
+If you want to have a more immersive experience and get lost in the culture, then you have the option to learn Mongolian more in-depth.
+By doing so, you will have more interesting conversations and experiences that you can look back on once you are done with your travel journey.

 Benefits of Learning Mongolian